Stopping the Wrong Channel Before It Shipped

 The Outcome

-Product leadership deprioritized external messaging channels and aligned on an internal AI conversation model as the long-term direction.
+Product leadership aligned on an internal AI conversation model as the long-term direction, with AI-assisted email as a pragmatic interim that didn't contradict that trajectory.